LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Additional Experiments

 In \cref{sec:results}, we observe that, particularly at lower ranks, \methodglobal significantly outperforms its \ddp variant.
-We posit two factors causing these differences: \begin{enumerate}[label=\roman*] \item Allowing a larger exploration of the loss landscape (i.e., having a greater history due to the $K$ step window) provides a more informative signal than the gradient. \item Integrating curvature information into the projection matrix computation creates more informative bases. \end{enumerate}
+We posit two factors causing these differences: \begin{enumerate}[label=\roman*] \item Allowing a larger exploration of the loss landscape (i.e., having a greater history due to the $K$ step window) provides a more informative signal than the gradient. \item Integrating curvature information into the projection matrix computation creates more informative bases.
+Mathematically, the SVD on raw gradients ($g \approx - Hp^*$) gets dominated by the steep, high-curvature directions of $H$.
+Applying second-order information ($-H^{-1}g \approx p^*$) cancels out this curvature distortion, forcing the SVD to project directly onto the subspace of true optimal steps. \end{enumerate}

-In \cref{fig:comparing_pseudo_grad_and_grad}, we visualize the first component of this investigation, plotting both \methodglobal and \methodlocal across synchronization intervals $K\in\{1,2,4,8,16\}$.
-In the case of \methodlocal, we find effectively no difference when increasing the frequency at which subspaces are computed; the gradient signal remains consistently informative along this axis.
+In \cref{fig:comparing_pseudo_grad_and_grad}, we visualize both axes of comparison.
+Isolating the impact of the local steps first: for a fixed global batch size, we evaluate both \methodglobal and \methodlocal across synchronization intervals $K\in\{1,2,4,8,16,32\}$.
+In the case of \methodlocal, at a fixed batch size, we find effectively no difference when increasing the frequency at which subspaces are computed; the gradient signal remains consistently informative along this axis.
 However, with \methodglobal, performance improves as synchronization is delayed.
 We posit that this process allows each worker to explore a larger region of its loss landscape.
 Consequently, upon aggregation, this creates a signal that is more informative for the projection computation, as it possesses a greater history of information for determining the optimal basis.

-For the second component, we examine the results of \cref{fig:fixed_loss,fig:batch_worker_ablation}.
-In \cref{fig:batch_worker_ablation}, although \methodglobal uses a single worker to determine its projection matrix (after 32 steps of local training), its final perplexity is indistinguishable from its \ddp counterpart in \cref{fig:fixed_loss}.
-This suggests that the curvature information baked into the pseudo-gradients of each worker helps determine a more informative projection matrix, especially considering \method's performance improvement as the number of workers increases in \cref{fig:batch_worker_ablation}.
+For the second component, we view \cref{fig:comparing_pseudo_grad_and_grad} but focusing on the single-worker case across synchronization frequencies.
+Although \methodglobal uses a single worker to determine its projection matrix (after 32 steps of local training), its has an improved perplexity relative to its \ddp counterpart (\methodlocal in a single worker regime).
+This suggests that the curvature information baked into the pseudo-gradients of each worker helps determine a more informative projection matrix, especially considering \method's performance improvement as the number of workers increases.
+This corroborates similar findings in \cref{fig:fixed_loss,fig:batch_worker_ablation}.
 We leave a thorough investigation on the interplay between projecting gradients and pseudo-gradients to future work.